prjunnamed/prjcombine/docs/src/xc9500/jtag.md

 DR will become `0b11`.
 Note that shifting DR again before the operation is complete will abort it and return `0b00` in the low bits.

-<div class="warning">The timeout value of 1.3s present in the database is taken directly from ISE SVFs,
+> [!CAUTION]
-but it appears to be too small for the two devices I (@wanda-phi) personally possess, which require a timeout of 2s.
+> The timeout value of 1.3s present in the database is taken directly from ISE SVFs, but it appears to be too small for the two devices I (@wanda-phi) personally possess, which require a timeout of 2s.
 Since these devices came from random ebay listings, this may be due to age or mishandling.
-Still, you may want to consider using a larger timeout in your programming software.</div>
+Still, you may want to consider using a larger timeout in your programming software.

 To erase fuses: